 Measure AA Information

 To obtain information about Measure AA and view all documents that will be printed in the Sample Ballot Pamphlet including full text, impartial analysis, argument in favor, and argument against, please click here.

 Candidate Filing Period

 The nomination period for these offices begins on July 13, 2020, and closes on August 7, 2020, at 5:30 p.m.
 If an incumbent does not file by August 7, the filing period is extended to August 12, 2020, at 5:30 p.m. for candidates other than the incumbent to file for that office.

-A Candidate’s Handbook, including the Nomination Petition, Conflict of Interest Disclosure Statement, Candidate’s Statement Form, Campaign Disclosure forms, and other information concerning the election will be available on July 13, 2020.
+A Candidate’s Handbook, including the Nomination Petition, Conflict of Interest Disclosure Statement, Candidate’s Statement Form, Campaign Disclosure forms, and other information concerning the election will be available by appointment at the City Clerk’s office beginning July 13, 2020.

 - November 2020 Election Notices and Resolutions

 - Eligibility to Run for Office

 - Sign Regulations